Health Workforce Development Council

 Career Pathway Sub-Committee

-The California Workforce Investment Board (State Board), in consult with the Office of Statewide Health Planning and Development, will reconvene the Career Pathway Sub-Committee (Committee), a sub-committee of its Health Workforce Development Council.
-The Committee is comprised a cross-section of educational system representatives, employers, workforce development professionals, advocacy and professional associations, and researchers.
+The California Workforce Investment Board (State Board), in consult with the Office of Statewide Health Planning and Development, reconvened the Career Pathway Sub-Committee (Committee), a sub-committee of its Health Workforce Development Council.
+The Committee was comprised a cross-section of educational system representatives, employers, workforce development professionals, advocacy and professional associations, and researchers and was charged with creating career pathways for high priority health occupations.
+The Sub-Committee's reports can be found below.

 Career Pathway Sub-Committee Final Report